-During the fabrication process of the pylon, problems were encountered when trying to attach the BiOM attachment to the lower pylon.
+During the fabrication process of the pylon, a slight problem was encountered when trying to attach the BiOM attachment to the lower pylon.
 This included the outer diameter of the lower pylon being 1 mm too large to fit into the BiOM attachment.
-To fix this problem, the lower pylon was taken to the NAU machine shop, building 98C, put on a lathe to shave down the outer circumference to fit inside the attachment.
+To fix this problem, the lower pylon was taken to the NAU machine shop, building 98C, to be put on a lathe and shaved down to fit inside the attachment.
 The finished product can be seen in Figure 31.